-This tropical smoothie has pineapple, strawberry, and banana for a punch of tropical flavors.
-It's a delicious smoothie recipe to make any time of the year.
+This strawberry and pineapple tropical smoothie brings the brightness of those delicious summer flavors.
+Thanks to frozen fruit, it's a delicious smoothie recipe to make any time of the year.

 This is a smoothie recipe that could NOT be easier.
 A tropical smoothie.
 Throw all of the ingredients into a blender, blend, pour into glasses, enjoy.
 Luckily, it's also delicious.